ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/docker/instructions.md

-Here is the list of commands, that can be used to quickly install ThingsBoard Edge using docker compose and connect to the server.
+Here is the list of commands, that can be used to quickly install SoBeam Edge using docker compose and connect to the server.

 #### Prerequisites

 Install <a href="https://docs.docker.com/engine/install/" target="_blank"> Docker CE</a> and <a href="https://docs.docker.com/compose/install/" target="_blank"> Docker Compose</a>.

-#### Running ThingsBoard Edge as docker service
+#### Running SoBeam Edge as docker service

-Create docker compose file for ThingsBoard Edge service:
+Create docker compose file for SoBeam Edge service:

 ```bash
 nano docker-compose.yml